 Best 11 Sites To Hire The Top Visual Designers

-- A dedicated Toptal account executive is ready to address any concerns you might have about your project, team, or working with Toptal.
+- A dedicated Toptal account executive is ready to address concerns you might have about your project, team, or working with Toptal.

 5. Working Not Working

-The American Institute of Graphic Arts (AIGA) is a good place to find U.S.-based talent.
+The American Institute of Graphic Arts (AIGA) is a place to find U.S.-based talent.
 The U.S. professional association for design, AIGA has a collection of resources for designers and finding designers.
 One such resource is a job board.
-Not geared toward freelancers, the job board is a good place to look for full-time visual designers in the U.S.
+Not geared toward freelancers, the job board is a place to look for full-time visual designers in the U.S.

 7. Design Hill

 DesignCrowd also follows a design contest format.
-After choosing your package and submitting your proposal, you’ll receive design submissions from dozens of designers.
+After choosing your package and submitting your proposal, you can receive design submissions from dozens of designers.
 Choose your favorite and move forward from there.
 You can decide whether you’d like to pay extra for more qualified designers to enter the contest or for a host of different options.

-- With DesignCrowd’s money back guarantee, you only lose the overhead fees if you don’t like any of the designs.
+- With DesignCrowd’s money-back guarantee, you only lose the overhead fees if you don’t like any of the designs.

-- With an Adobe Creative Cloud subscription you can post unlimited jobs for free.
+- With an Adobe Creative Cloud subscription, you can post unlimited jobs for free.

-Krop provides portfolios for creatives and ways to search creative jobs.
+Krop provides portfolios for creatives and ways to search for creative jobs.
 You can pay by the job post to receive applications.
 Alternatively, you can receive access to search the database of freelance visual designers for a monthly rate.
 The designers have to pay a monthly rate to keep their portfolios active, so there’s a commitment on their part as well.

 - With job alerts and a monthly rate for the designers, freelance visual designers can stay engaged even while keeping busy.